Azure/iot-identity-service/docs/packaging.md

 The user must remove the existing `iotedge` and `libiothsm-std` packages before installing the `aziot-edge` package (or even the `aziot-identity-service` package).
 We do not want a situation where the services from both packages are running at the same time.
 They would step over each other trying to provision the device and manage Docker modules.
 We enforce mutual exclusivity between the packages by having them conflict with each other so that the distribution's package manager does not allow them both to be installed at the same time.

 The `iotedge init` automatically detects when the configuration of the old IoT Edge installation is available and prompts whether to create the new configuration based on the old.
 Agreeing to import the old configuation does not remove it.
-This allows downgrading from `aziot-edge` to `iotedge`.

 ### Initialization Options

-The `--force` option can be used to force the initialization sequence.
-This rewrites the new configuration values.
+The `--force` option can be used to force the initialization sequence to select new configuration values.
+This writes a new configuration file(s).

 ```sh
 iotedge init --force